sourcegraph/handbook/content/departments/sales/career-development/ae-framework.md

   <tr>
    <td><strong>Competency Execution</strong>
    </td>
-   <td>Skill: Knows and understands key competencies, but is more task-oriented, and continuing to develop.
+   <td>Skill: Knows and understands key competencies but is more task-oriented, and continuing to develop.
 Is gaining independence in managing Account Teams.
 Drives deal execution with very regular assistance from leadership.
 Deal complexity is primarily low and volume high.
 <p>
 Meeting Expectations across majority of competencies (Rating=2).
 May Need Improvement (Rating=1) in those that are more complex, particularly when new in role.
 <p>